X

 7. Apache CouchDB

-CouchDB is a NoSQL document database that was first released in 2005 by software engineer Damien Katz and became an Apache project in 2008.
+CouchDB is a NoSQL document database first released in 2005 by software engineer Damien Katz that became an Apache project in 2008.
 The Couch part of the name is an acronym for "cluster of unreliable commodity hardware," which stems from the project's original goal: to create a reliable database system that could run efficiently on ordinary hardware.
-CouchDB can be deployed on one server node but also as a single logical system across multiple nodes in a cluster, which can be scaled as needed by adding more servers.
+CouchDB can be deployed on a single server node, but also as a single logical system across multiple nodes in a cluster, which can be scaled as needed by adding more servers.

 The database uses JSON documents to store data and JavaScript as its query language.
 Other key features include support for MVCC and the ACID properties in individual documents, although an eventual consistency model is used for data stored on multiple database servers -- a tradeoff that prioritizes availability and performance over absolute data consistency.
 Data is synchronized across servers through an incremental replication feature that can be set up for bidirectional tasks and used to support mobile apps and other offline-first applications.